msftsean/handling-oversized-json/docs/legacy/DRIFT_MITIGATION.md

 **Response:**

 *"Great question - model drift is a critical concern for production AI systems.
-Azure AI Foundry provides enterprise-grade drift detection through continuous evaluation.*
+Microsoft Foundry provides enterprise-grade drift detection through continuous evaluation.*

 *Here's how it works:*

 *First, we establish a baseline using your ground truth dataset - essentially test cases with known correct answers.
 This might be 200-500 examples covering all your device types and alert scenarios.*

-*Second, Azure AI Foundry automatically runs evaluations on a sample of your production traffic - typically daily.
+*Second, Microsoft Foundry automatically runs evaluations on a sample of your production traffic - typically daily.
 It compares current performance against the baseline across metrics like accuracy, token usage, latency, and error rates.*

 *Third, when drift is detected - say accuracy drops 5% or token usage spikes 20% - the system automatically alerts your team.
 You get detailed dashboards showing exactly what changed and when.*